Elephas beyeri: Taxonomy

 During its naming, von Koenigswald proposed that E. beyeri was descended from Elephas namadicus (now generally placed in Palaeoloxodon).
 It was thought by von Koenigswald that these animals crossed from the mainland Asia to the Philippines via land bridge connecting with Taiwan.
-This, however, is still debated but a research in 2021 showed an evidence of the possibility.
+This, however, is still debated but a study in 2021 showed an evidence of the possibility.
 Aside from the missing initial specimen, more elephantid remains were unearthed in 2001 in the same locality.
-Further elephant remains were found in the Visayas and at a number of sites in Luzon.
-But it is unclear if these belonged to E. beyeri or E. namadicus due to their fragmented nature and the missing holotype.
+Further elephant remains were found in the Visayas and at a number of sites in Luzon, particularly the Cagayan Valley region in the northern part of the island.
+But it is unclear if these belonged to E. beyeri or P. namadicus due to their fragmented nature and the missing holotype.
 It might be even argued that the Visayan fossils were different from the elephant species harbored in Greater Luzon.
 A 2025 conference abstract found that based on analysis of archival data, the holotype and only undoubted E. beyeri specimen does not have any synapomorphies of Palaeoloxodon, and suggested that it could potentially have mammoth affinities instead due to its tooth morphology resembling those of mammoths, but the authors advised against reclassifying the species, given the loss of the holotype specimen.
-The authors suggested that other remains of elephants found on Luzon and surrounding islands could probably relatively confidently placed in Elephas, the genus of the living Asian elephant, and belonged to relatively large animals with cheek teeth roughly equivalent in size to Asian elephants, rather than to strongly dwarfed elephants.
+The authors suggested that other remains of elephants found on Luzon and surrounding islands (with Elephas remains from the Cayagan Valley on Luzon dating between 834,000 ± 80,000 and 623,000 ± 45,000 years ago) could probably relatively confidently placed in Elephas, the genus of the living Asian elephant, and belonged to relatively large animals with cheek teeth roughly equivalent in size to Asian elephants, rather than to strongly dwarfed elephants.